hearstml/idesigner/README.md

 ## Details
 ![banner](assets/idesigner_1.png)
+Fashion trends are constantly evolving, but a trained eye can estimate with some accuracy the signature elements of a particular designer's style.
+For this competition, we'd like to see how closely a ML model might do the same.

-For this competition, we sample 50,000 runway images, including 50 fashion designers from past.
-The dataset embraces a variety of fashion items: shoes, bags, dress, jackets etc.
+For this competition, we have sampled 50,000 runway images, spanning 50 fashion designers, from our large repository of proprietary, front row images from fashion shows over the past 15 years.
+The data includes a variety of fashion items: shoes, bags, dress, jackets etc.

+In this competition, you will try to predict the designer of the article or ensemble shown in each image.
+By solving this challenge, you will help researchers and editors better understand the unique features or the nuances that distinguish fashion designers and define fashion trends over time.

 For more details on iDesigner 2019, please see our [Kaggle page](https://www.kaggle.com/c/idesigner).

 ## About Hearst Magazine Media
-Hearst Magazines Media, Inc. is one of the world's largest publishers of monthly magazine media publishers, with 25 U.S. titles and over 300 international editions.
-Hearst is also the leading data-driven media company serving the fashion & luxury space, supported by brands such as Harper's BAZAAR, ELLE, Esquire and Marie Claire.
+Hearst Magazines Media, Inc. is the world's leading data-driven fashion media company.
+One of the largest publishers of monthly magazine media publishers, Hearst publishes 25 U.S. titles and over 300 international editions.
+Hearst's leadership in the fashion & luxury category is supported by brands such as Harper's BAZAAR, ELLE, Esquire and Marie Claire.
 Leveraging data from our 200M unique visitors, on-and-off site click stream data, and our brand advertising partners data, we're building a robust and disruptive capability to serve the fashion & luxury industry with insights to better build their businesses and grow market share.